prestoncraw/Chattanooga-Unite/docs/database/README.md

 | action_type | varchar | What type of action was performed (e.g. "Edit SP", "Create SP", "Delete SP") | no |
 | action_description | text | Full log of what was changed. (e.g. "Edited SP Aid and Assist (id: 12) description from 'old description' to 'new description') | no |
 | action_timestamp | datetime | Timestamp of when the action was executed | no |

+## Populating Test Data
+To populate the database with test data, you must run a command ```npm run sql-gen``` which will generate a SQL file with the database structure and some test data from existing organizations.
+> Note: This data will vary from the data used in the production deployment